shimondoodkin/nodejs-autorestart/README.md

 Yes I also use Nginx as front. (but it is not required).
 I use it to let me in the future to change and integrate different servers seemlessly.
-It is  basicly:  nginx<->nodejs as an upstream. also i added php-cgi to nginx to use moadmin.php - mongodb db editor.
+It is  basicly:  nginx<->nodejs as an upstream. also i have added php-cgi to nginx to use moadmin.php - mongodb db editor. also i've added a log.php , log file viewer so don't even need ssh.

 ### Multi Process
 you can put nginx or haproxy as a front and create several .conf files for the upstart.